-With AI, organizations can incorporate more learning processes into the everyday workday of frontline workers – essentially bridging the gap between knowing and doing.
+With AI, organizations can incorporate more learning processes into the everyday workday of frontline workers – essentially operationalizing training and bridging the gap between knowing and doing.
 This “active learning” aligns with the Pyramid of Learning visual model that illustrates the different stages of learning and their relative effectiveness.

 Active learning involves the learner actively engaging with the material, often through problem-solving, discussion, or application of the knowledge while they are on the job.